 The values in the upper left corner of the display, labelled “Area RMS 1” and “Area RMS 2”, are measures of your performance in terms of the accuracy of control of the size of the target disk during phases 1 and 2 of the demonstration, respectively.
 Since the smaller the value of the RMS measure the more accurate the control of the disk, control of the disk was nearly 5 times more accurate in phase 1 than in phase 2 of the demonstration.
 The reason is clear from looking at the red lines in the graphs.

 The red line shows the size of the target disk varying over time.
 The top graph, labeled “Constant Context”, shows the variation in the size of the target disk during phase 1; the bottom graph, labeled “Variable Context”, shows the variation in the size of the target disk during phase 2.
 The less the red line varies over time, the better the control of the size of the target disk.
 Clearly, the red line varies far less during phase 1 then during phase 2.
 The reason for this is clear from looking at the black line in each graph, which shows the variation in the size of the context disks during each phase.
 During phase 1 the black line is flat, indicating that the size of the context disks was constant throughout this phase; the only cause of the variation the size of the salmon disk during phase 1 was the computer’s disturbance (indicated by the green line in the graph) and the participant’s mouse movements that were made to compensate for this disturbance.
 During phase 2, however, the black line varies, indicating that the size of the context disks was varying throughout this phase and the size of the target disk varied in concert with these variations; the target disk got larger when the context disks got larger and smaller when the context disks got smaller.
-This relationship between the size of the context and target disks would be expected to occur if the participant is controlling the ratio of the size of target disk to the size of the context disks rather than the size of the target disk itself, as instructed.
+This relationship between the size of the context and target disks would be expected to occur if the participant is controlling a relationship between the size of target disk and the size of the context disks rather than the size of the target disk itself, as instructed.